shraddha510/Paradigms_Project1/README.md

 Notes:
 - This program is designed to handle expressions written in prefix notation.
 - Ensure expressions are correctly formatted and valid, otherwise errors may occur.
-My program runs with expressions that contain spaces between the operands.
+My program runs with expressions that contain spaces between numbers, otherwise whitespace is insignificant.
 - Use 'exit' to terminate the program.
-- Expressions without spaces between tokens may not be handled properly.
-Future improvements may address this limitation.